 WHAT IS NEMALINE MYOPATHY

-Nemaline Myopathy is group of congenital neuromuscular disorders that cause muscle weakness, hypoventilation, swallowing dysfunction, and impaired speech ability of varying severity where severe forms show up to 66% mortality rates before the age of two.
-It is considered one of the most severe muscle conditions of childhood.
-The severity of these symptoms varies and can change throughout one’s life to some extent.
-The prevalence is estimated at 1 in 50,000 live births.
+Nemaline Myopathy is group of congenital neuromuscular disorders that cause muscle weakness, hypoventilation, swallowing dysfunction, and impaired speech ability of varying severity, where severe forms result in a 66% mortality rate before the age of two.
+It is considered one of the most severe muscle conditions of childhood, with prevalence estimated at 1 in 50,000 live births.
+The severity of these symptoms varies, and can change throughout one’s life to some extent.

 HOW CATERINA GRACE FOUNDATION WAS CREATED ORIGINALLY

 Tuesday morning, February 28th, Leah and Anthony woke up from the toughest day of their lives.
 The services for Caterina were upon them, but that didn’t scare them.
-Nothing could be worse than what they endured the past 104 days with Caterina.
-They decided to put a note up on social media, disseminating the bad news and providing information as to where the services were.
-They included an asterisk at the end with a link – “in lieu of flowers, please donate here.”
-They wanted this tragedy to help others in any way possible – even though we didn’t exactly know how at the time.
+Nothing could be worse than what they endured the past 104 days.
+They decided to post a notation on social media, disseminating the bad news, and providing information as to where the services were.
+They included an asterisk at the end with a link that stated, “in lieu of flowers, please donate here.”
+They wanted this tragedy to help others in any way possible – even though they didn’t exactly know how at the time.

-This money was going to be split three ways:
+Donated money would be split in the following three ways:

-1. Give one third of the money raised to the ICU and Hospital that cared for her when Leah and Anthony couldn’t – maybe it would help another sick child in an emergent situation.
+1. One third to the ICU and Hospital that cared for her when Leah and Anthony couldn’t that could help another sick child in an emergency situation.

-2. Give one third of the money to the rehab that cared for her when they couldn’t – maybe it would aid a child recover so they could go home with their loving parents.
+2. One third to the rehab that cared for her when they couldn’t that could aid a child recover so they could go home with their loving parents.

-3. Save one third for Caterina’s own foundation – maybe we would find out the exact name of the disease and be able to fund research to help other families that go through something similar.
+3. One third for The Foundation in the hopes we would find out the exact name of the disease and be able to fund research to help other families that will go through a similar experience.

-And on that day in May, Leah and Anthony found out the name of the disease – Nemaline Myopathy.
+And on a day in that May, Leah and Anthony found out the name of the disease – Nemaline Myopathy.
 It had a name.
-There was research in need of funding.
-The fight goes on.
+There was research in need of funding, and the fight goes on.

 THE BEAUTIFUL SIDE OF THE PAIN

-Caterina left a mark on the hearts of the medical teams at Northwell NICU and PICU as well as St Mary’s Children’s Hospital.
-They were not only skillful, but compassionate in their care for her.
-In Caterina’s eulogy, Uncle Leo said it best: “caregivers that began as strangers and ended up caring for Caterina Grace with love usually reserved for family.”
-Leah and Anthony will forever be indebted for the care and love she received at these two establishments as well as the care and love that were shown to Leah, Anthony and the family during the hardest time in their lives.
+Caterina left a mark on the hearts of the medical teams at Northwell NICU and PICU, as well as St Mary’s Children’s Hospital.
+The staffs were not only skillful, but compassionate in their care for her.
+In Caterina’s eulogy, Anthony’s Uncle Leo said it best: “caregivers that began as strangers, ended up caring for Caterina Grace with the love usually reserved for family.”
+Leah and Anthony will forever be indebted for the care and love she received at these two establishments as well as the heartfelt affection that were shown to Leah, Anthony and the family during the hardest time in their lives.

-Dominic turned 2 shortly after Caterina’s birth and Leah and Anthony fought hard to ensure he was blissfully unaware of the chaos and shielded him from their pain and heartbreak with the help of family and friends.
+Dominic turned two shortly after Caterina’s birth, and Leah and Anthony fought hard to ensure he was blissfully unaware of the chaos, and shielded him from their pain and heartbreak with the help of family and friends.
 The few times he visited with Caterina, it was made as “normal” as possible.
 He is aware his sister became an angel and lives in heaven now, free from any hurt.
-Leah and Anthony are thankful he still too young to understand the profound loss of losing a child or sibling.
-He talks to her often and prays to her every night.
-He will always know the narrative of his sister’s story but hopefully will not feel the pain of it.
-The hope is that he grows up to know that despite suffering a tragedy, you can somehow overcome it and still bring much love and good into this world.
-Always be willing to lend a helping hand; a way to honor your loved one.
-The best medicine, therapy, and healing came from him.
-He is pure joy and love and helped make an impossible situation possible.
-He will grow up knowing grace, love, strength, resilience and most of all, he was his parents saving grace.
+Leah and Anthony are thankful he still too young to understand the profound loss of losing a sibling.
+He talks to her often, and prays to her every night.
+He will always know the narrative of his sister’s story, but hopefully will not feel the pain of it.
+The hope is that he grows up to know that despite suffering through a tragedy, with the help of God, you grow through it, and can still bring much love and good into this world.
+A way to honor your loved one is to be always willing to lend a helping hand.
+The best medicine, therapy, and healing came from Dominic.
+He is pure joy and love, and helped make an impossible situation possible.
+He will grow up knowing God’s grace, love, strength and resilience, but best of all, he was his parent’s saving grace.